 For example, you can create robotic arms that function as a claw.
 This part will be flexible enough to grab onto objects without damaging or scratching them.
 This filament can also be used to provide support in an assembly line.
 Its softness allows it to provide reinforcement without weakening or breaking the original structure.

-Its durability also extends to being able to withstand a variety of elements.
+- The durability of TPU also extends to being able to withstand a variety of elements.
 This means that it is resistant to water, heat, oil, and certain chemicals.

-To conclude, TPU has a wide variety of uses and values.
-If you need to print something that has to be flexible, durable, or resilient, then TPU will be your best bet.
+To conclude, this filament has a wide variety of uses and values.
+If you need to print something that has to be flexible, durable, or resilient, then TPU filament will be your best bet.